 Stretch Marks Puberty to Golden Years Each One Matters

 The stretch mark is relevant to every stage of life.
 Puberty to the golden years, each stretch mark has its purpose.
-Our stretch mark stories are beautiful imprints of the intricate legacy forming; some will bring joy and others sadness, but they each carry their importance in the circle of life.
+Our stretch mark stories are beautiful imprints of the intricate legacy forming as our lives flow.
+Some will bring joy, others sadness, but each carries its importance in the circle of life.

 The dazzling brilliance of morning swooped in as she took a waking breath wiggling her toes only to bask in the warmth, which had settled the denting spots now forming her body from a night of ambiguous sleep.
 The final hour of slumber had placed her in a state of comfort as signals of muscle aches and nerve twinges were making their way to her brain.

-She lay still holding off the struggle to begin as she faces the first foot placement followed by the impending glance into the mirror.
+She lay still, holding off the struggling to begin as she faced the first foot placement followed by the impending glance into the mirror.
 Then, finally, she meets her truth as it stares back, shocking her into the reality of another day in the story of her stretch marks.

-The first of many stretch marks arrived a lifetime ago, most approached with an appreciation of or even excitement as her tiny body formed the early signs of becoming a woman.
-The euphoria of the first stretch mark fades, but why should the joy and excitement of miles stones, lives lived, even triumphs, lose their power to provide awesomeness?
+The first of many stretch marks arrived a lifetime ago; most approached with an appreciation or even excitement as her tiny body formed the early signs of becoming a woman.
+The euphoria of the first stretch mark fades, but why should the joy and excitement of miles, stones, lives, and even triumphs lose their power to provide awesomeness?
 Who decides when the stretch mark no longer has an appeal?

-For a moment in our story, we rewind, reminiscing about pubescence without the worry of genuinely revisiting this awkward time.
+For a moment in our story, we rewind, reminiscing about pubescence without worrying about genuinely revisiting this awkward time.
 During this phase, a stretch mark was a sign of a body changing with anticipation starting to swell (no pun intended).
 Puberty was an undeniable truth, but with excitement and attention came attacks from an ever-changing peer group armed with insecurities.
 Thus begins an almost lifelong cover-up of our tiny battle scars.